sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Typeset HTML directly from LaTeX
+Short desc    : Typeset HTML directly from LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Can handle almost all of HTML2, and most of the math fragment
+Descript     : Can handle almost all of HTML2, and most of the math fragment
              : of the draft HTML3.
 ```